chochain/eJsv32/README.md

   + v2 - 520K+ cycles OK, ~/docs/eJ32v2_trace_full_20240108.txt

 ### TODO
-* Use EBR for data and return stacks
-* A dedicate divider unit
-* Check Timing
+* learn to Map
+* learn to Place & Route
 * Consider Pipeline design
   + Pure combinatory module (no clock) returns in 1 cycle but lengthen the path which slows down the max frequency.
 Pipeline does the opposite.